iou90/EventAggregator/README.md

 # EventAggregator
-a event aggregator implement with ReactiveExtension
+a event aggregator implemented with ReactiveExtension